 All of our yachts come with sheets, duvets and pillows for all berths.
 Boat towels are generally provided on request but we recommend bringing one or more of your own.
 We especially recommend you bring a beach towel as boat towels are not usually usable outside the yacht.
 Changes of linen are provided for trips longer than one week.

 How much are marina fees, town quay and anchoring fees?

 These range from area to area and facility to facility.
-Commonly at a town pier in Croatia, expect to pay around 25 Euros per night.
-At a good marina it will be around 45 Euros per night.
+Commonly at a town pier in Croatia, expect to pay around 25 Euro per night.
+At a good marina it will be around 45 Euro per night.
 There are generally no charges for dropping anchor and coming ashore in your dinghy.
 In Turkey and Greece the mooring fees are minimal to none.

 Is an outboard included?
 Do I need an outboard motor?

 Yes an Out board is included with a dinghy and you may need them if you want to explore any remote island or beach.
 Whether you need one or not depends on the type of cruising you want to do.
 If you are interested in staying around ports and sea side villages then you probably do not need one.
 You will spend most evenings tied to a village pier or marina pontoon negating the need for a powered tender.
 If you are trying to get off the beaten track and are going to search out your own bays to anchor off the beach, then an outboard can be of use in making trips ashore that little bit less strenuous.

 Can I get the boat provisioned before I arrive?

 Yes, you can login to our on line supplies and order direct.